gbechtold/nomad-app/README.md

 Nomad is a versatile and intelligent note-taking application designed to enhance your productivity and creativity, whether you're on the go or at home.
 With its adaptive learning system and powerful features, Nomad grows with you over time, providing a personalized experience for capturing and organizing your thoughts.

+Current Status
+Nomad is currently in active development.
+The core text editing functionality and basic LLM integration have been implemented.
+The application now has a terminal user interface (TUI) using the tui-rs crate, providing a more user-friendly experience.
+Progress Log

+Set up project structure and dependencies
+Implemented basic text editor functionality (insert, delete, cursor movement) Added file operations (load, save)
+Integrated a mock LLM model for processing instructions Created a TUI using the tui-rs crate
+Implemented main menu and editor view
+Added keyboard shortcuts for common operations

+Todo List

+Implement actual LLM integration (replace mock LLM) Add support for multiple notes/documents
+Implement a file browser for easier navigation
+Add search functionality within notes
+Implement undo/redo functionality
+Add support for basic text formatting (bold, italic, etc.)
+Implement note categorization and tagging
+Add support for attachments (images, links, etc.)
+Implement cross-device synchronization
+Add user authentication and data encryption
+Create mobile versions of the application
+Implement customizable themes and layouts
+Add support for plugins or extensions

 ## Features

 ### Core Functionality